iifl-logo

 11. RELATED PARTY TRANSACTIONS

-All transactions entered into with Related Parties were on an arms length basis and in the ordinary course of business.
-There were no material significant related party transactions made by the company during the year under review with Promoter/Directors or Key Managerial Personnel.
-All related party transactions are placed before the Audit Committee and also been placed at the Board Meeting for approval and omnibus approval was obtained on a yearly basis for transactions which are of repetitive nature.
+Personnel.
+All related party transactions are placed before the Audit Committee and have been placed at the Board Meeting for approval and omnibus approval was obtained on a yearly basis for transactions which are of repetitive nature.
 The policy on related party transactions as approved by the Board has been uploaded on the website of the company.
 Form AOC-2 is not attached to the Directors Report for the current year since the related party transactions are mentioned in the Notes to Accounts attached to this report.

-12. EXPLANATION OR COMMENTS ON QUALIFICATIONS, RESERVATIONS OR ADVERSE REMARKS OR DISCLAIMERS MADE BY THE STATUTORY AUDITORS AND THE PRACTICING COMPANY SECRETARY IN THEIR REPORTS
+12. EXPLANATION OR COMMENTS ON QUALIFICATIONS, RESERVATIONS OR ADVERSE REMARKS OR DISCLAIMERS MADE BY THE AUDITORS AND THE PRACTICING COMPANY SECRETARY IN THEIR REPORTS

 13. COMPANYS POLICY RELATING TO DIRECTORS APPOINTMENT, PAYMENT OF REMUNERATION AND DISCHARGE OF THEIR DUTIES